-The League of California Cities is soliciting session proposals for the 2020 Municipal Finance Institute that will be held at the Hyatt Regency Monterey, December 9 - 10.
+The League of California Cities is soliciting session proposals for the 2021 Municipal Finance Institute that will be held during the 2021 Annual Conference at the Sacramento Convention Center, September 22 - 24.
 We encourage you to take advantage of this exciting opportunity to share your ideas, knowledge and expertise with this important audience!

 Only proposals submitted online through the proposal form will be considered.
 As there is a limit to the amount of words allowed within the title and description of each proposal, it may be helpful to draft the proposal in a word-processing program first, then paste the final version into the online form.